 B-25 Panchito WWII Bomber

-The OC Air Show on June 16-17, 2017 will feature the “Panchito” B-25 Bomber.
-The B-25 was made famous during the World War II Doolittle raid on Japan when 16 B-25’s were launched off the aircraft carrier USS Hornet.
-In a rare opportunity, the Delaware Aviation Museum Foundation is offering the chance to experience...
+The OC Air Show on June 15-16, 2019 will feature the B-25 Bomber “Panchito” in commemoration of the 75th anniversary of the D-Day invasion.
+In a rare opportunity, the Delaware Aviation Museum Foundation is offering the chance to experience what it was like for flight crews during World War II on board “Panchito”.
+The...
 View Article

 In a rare opportunity, the Delaware Aviation Museum Foundation is offering the chance to experience what it was like for flight crews during World War II on board “Panchito”.
 The flights will be out of the Ocean City Airport and will be available June 15, 16 and 17 for a $425 donation to the Delaware Aviation Museum Foundation.
 For more information complete the short form below!